Anderson Localization and Swing Mobility Edge in Curved Spacetime: The construction of a quasiperiodic model in curved spacetime

-where $\hat{c}^{\dag}_{j}$ and $\hat{c}_{j}$ correspond to the creation and annihilation operators, respectively, and $J_{j}=J(\frac{j}{N-1})^{\sigma}$ denotes the hopping strength between site $j$ and site $j+1$.
+which is conformally equivalent to the metric Eq.~\eqref{MR}.
+We let $J(x)=J(\frac{j}{N-1})^{\sigma}$.
+When $J(x)=0$, the local speed of light disappears and information cannot pass through from there, thus separating spacetime into two Rindler wedges.
+In this paper, the same spacing is used in the diagram in order to demonstrate phase separation.
+Conformal equivalence between two metrics suggests that conformal field theory techniques would describe the universal properties of low-energy eigenstates of Hamiltonian Eq.~\eqref{SE1}.
+By the equivalence principle, any casual horizon can be approximated by the Rindler metric in a small region of spacetime~\cite{OBoada2011,BMula2021,VFaraoni2015,JRodrguezLaguna2017,FZhong2018,CSheng2021,LMertens2022}, such as the spacetime structure close to a Schwarzschild black hole horizon~\cite{OBoada2011,JRodrguezLaguna2017,PCWDavies1975,DGBoulware1975}.

 Under the thermodynamic limit ($N\rightarrow\infty$), the hopping strength of the two nearest neighboring sites can be regarded as a constant, thus one can obtain an approximate localized band structure, i.e., $\varepsilon (j,k)\approx -2(j/N)^{\sigma}\cos{k}$.
-Therefore, the corresponding dispersion relation of the Hamiltonian Eq.~\eqref{SE1} at $k=\pm\pi/2$ has a dirac cone shape, and its quasiparticle shows the Dirac fermionic property.
-The position-dependent group velocity of the quasiparticle is similar to that of the Dirac field in a 1D Jackiw-Teitelboim gravitational background.
+Therefore, the corresponding dispersion relation of the Hamiltonian Eq.~\eqref{SE1} at $k=\pm\pi/2$ has a Dirac cone shape, and its quasiparticle shows the Dirac fermionic property.
+The position-dependent group velocity of the quasiparticle is similar to that of the Dirac field in a 1D Jackiw-Teitelboim gravitational background~\cite{OBoada2011}.
 When $\sigma>0$, the quasiparticle's group velocity vanishes at the sites of $j\rightarrow0$, and the quasiparticle shows in its behavior the group velocity of the light cone approaching the event horizon of a black hole.
 One can capture this interesting phenomenon through the wavepacket evolution.
 We consider a general Gaussian initial state as follows,

 where $w$ is the width of the wavepacket, $j_0$ is the position of the center of the wavepacket, and $p_0=-\pi/2$ is the initial momentum.

 We can see from Fig.~\ref{SMF1}(a) that, when $\sigma=0.5$, since the wavepacket bounces back after touching the boundary, it can not simulate the deceleration process of the wavepacket approaching a black hole horizon.